brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ![Headset Off Results Animation](attachments/results/GlassOffRTAnimation.gif?raw=true "Headset Off Results Animation")

 **@Runpeng, for the next draft, can you surface the face markers (eye, nose, mouth corners) for one of the GIFs?
 If it is distracting to the image, we can do a separate figure showing just that.
 It will impress viewers.
 Also, in the current GIFs you use circular disks.
-It would show off more features if they were ovals, so we could show that the system detects tilt of the head; and it would be great if the rotation of the head would result in a squishing of the oval, thus demonstrating that the system picks of rotation angle as well.**
+It would show off more features if they were ovals, so we could show that the system detects tilt of the head.
+Furthermore, it would be great if the rotation of the head would result in a horizontal squishing of the oval (as it rotates out of view), thus demonstrating that the system picks up rotation angle as well.
+Finally, the Rekognition Video notes mentioned it also detects eyes-open and is-smiling: we probably don't want to surface those here but I will be curious how well those work and how we might incorporate them into our future algorithms/displays.**

 ![Headset On Results Animation](attachments/results/GlassOnRTAnimation.gif?raw=true "Headset On Results Animation")